Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

 The *IMetadataEngine* interface defines the set of operations related to metadata management that a connector may provide to Crossdata.
 Notice that not all operations must be supported by the connector implementation, only those defined in the *SupportedOperations* section of the connector manifest.
-In our case we will provide implementations for *createCatalog, *createTable*, *dropCatalog*, and *dropTable*.
-This connector will not support *alterTable*, *createIndex*, and *dropIndex* as of current implementation.
-If a future version implements any other operation the connector manifest should be modified accordingly.
+In our case, we will provide implementations for *createCatalog, *createTable*, *dropCatalog*, and *dropTable*.
+This connector will not support *alterTable*, *createIndex*, and *dropIndex*.
+If a future version implements any other operation, the connector manifest should be modified accordingly.
 As an example, consider the *createTable* method:

 ```java